Company Reg.

 The tariff rates of import duties are set at ordinary tariff rates and preferential tariff rates.
 Goods originating in countries or regions that do not have reciprocal tariff agreements with China are taxed at ordinary tariff rates;

-Note 1: Preferential Treatment for Corporate Income Tax
+Note 1: Preferential Treatment for Corporate Income Tax.

 From January 1, 2022, to December 31, 2024, for small and micro-profit enterprises with annual taxable income not exceeding 3 million yuan, 25% of the amount shall be deducted and included in the taxable income, and the corporate income tax shall be paid at a rate of 20% (actual tax rate of 5%).